tonygilkerson/malone-sidecar/README.md

-# malone-sidecar
+# serial-gateway

-A sidecar for the Malone app
+A serial gateway that runs in the cluster.
+It will read a serial port mounted from the node and process the messages received

 ## Virtrual Serial